photoprism/photoprism-docs/docs/getting-started/faq.md

 environments.
 We therefore recommend learning Docker if your operating system supports it.
 Docker vastly simplifies installation and upgrades.
 It saves our team a lot of time that we can then spend more effectively, see next question.

-!!! missing ""
+!!! help ""
-    Everyone is invited to contribute by building & testing native packages for Linux distributions and other operating systems! 🌷
+    Everyone is [invited to contribute](../developer-guide/index.md) by building and testing native packages for Linux distributions and other operating systems! 💐

 ### Why are you using Docker? ###